HomeFace YogaFace Yoga for Tired Eyes and Dark Circles

 Gentle face yoga moves for tired eyes

-Blink slowly and intentionally to release the dry, fixed stare from phones and laptops.
+Blink slowly and intentionally several times to release the dry, fixed stare that builds up from phones and laptops.

 2. Brow softening

-Place fingers above the brows and breathe while relaxing the forehead.
+Place your fingers just above the brows and breathe slowly while consciously relaxing the forehead, letting the space between your brows soften.

 3. Temple release

-Use very light circles at the temples, away from the eye itself.
+Use very light circles at the temples, well away from the eye itself, to ease tension that travels in from the sides.

 4. Under-eye no-pull rule